-Echocardiogram- for assessing pump function and structure of the heart.
+An echocardiogram is used to assess pump function and the structure of the heart.

 If required, someone will remove skin above the area of operation an hour before the surgery.
-Moreover, the patient will also get some medicines to relax.
+Moreover, the patient will also get some medicine to relax.

-Firstly, our surgeon applies anaesthesia, so the patient goes into deep sleep without feeling pain.
-The operation can be several hours depending on the situation.
+Firstly, our surgeon applies anaesthesia, so the patient goes into a deep sleep without feeling any pain.
+The operation can take several hours depending on the situation.